jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

   your cache, whether a client or a peer.
 For more information, see [Spring Boot Actuator](./actuator.md).

-- *Logging*, to quickly and conveniently enable or adjust VMware GemFire log levels in your Spring Boot application to gain insight into the runtime operations of the application as they occur.
+- *Logging*, to quickly and conveniently enable or adjust [vmware-gemfire-name] log levels in your Spring Boot application to gain insight into the runtime operations of the application as they occur.
 For more information, see [Logging](./logging.md).